USA - The Rockefeller University

 Post doc training exchange

 This agreement provides support for the exchange of postdoctoral scientists (each a "Nicholson Postdoctoral Fellow") by awarding one fellowship to each Institution every alternate year.
 The aim of this exchange is to give selected individuals experimental training.

 This agreement provides support for short-term technical and research exchange by scientists at a range of levels, including but not limited to post doc trainees, doctoral students, research assistance, and technical/resource centre personnel at the Karolinska Institutet and the Rockefeller University.

 Nicholson Lectures Programme

 The Nicholson Lectures Programme consists of two annual professors’ lectures at each university.
 The universities nominate between five and ten of their candidates, of which one is finally chosen by the partner university.
 In total 16 Nicholson Lectures have been held so far, by Profs.
-Ralph M. Steinman, Cori Bargmann, David C. Allis, Titia de Lange, Charles M. Rice, James Hudspeth, Jeffrey Friedman and Elaine Fuchs of the Rockefeller University.
+Ralph M. Steinman, Cori Bargmann, David C. Allis, Titia de Lange, Charles M. Rice, James Hudspeth, Jeffrey Friedman, Elaine Fuchs and Richard Lifton of the Rockefeller University.
 KI Nicholson Lecturers include Profs.
 Christer Betsholtz, Thomas Perlmann, Juleen Zierath, Camilla Sjögren, Jonas Frisén, Ole Kiehn, Sten Linnarson and Anna Wedell.